Test comparison is for comparing runs of the same test script

-Comparing results against a known baseline is a core part of the General Methodology for automating performance testing.
+Comparing results against a known baseline is a core part of the general methodology for automated performance testing.
 Baseline tests are important as they allow you to compare against a control to look for differences.
 Baseline tests should produce enough load to contain meaningful data and ideal results.
 In other words, a heavy stress test isn't a good baseline.
 Think much smaller.

 In order to set your baseline, open up the results for the test run you wish to be your baseline.
-Click on the three dots in the top right corner -> set as Baseline test run.
+Select the three dots in the top right corner -> set as Baseline test run.
 Baseline tests are exempt from data retention policies.

 To compare two test runs, open up one of the test runs.
 Then select the test run you want to compare it to using the select drop down on the right side of the test result page, just above the Performance Overview section.

 After you select a test you will be brought into comparison mode.
-While in this mode you will see two charts in the Performance Overview section and are able to change the base and target test you are comparing.
-This lets you quickly change between different test runs and visually see if there are any obvious performance differences.
+While in this mode you will see two charts in the Performance Overview section and you're able to change the base and target test you are comparing.
+This allows you to quickly change between different test runs and visually see if there are any obvious performance differences.

-In the checks tab, additional data is added to the table for the base and target test run.
-These column will show the difference in Success Rate, Success Count and Fail Count between the current and compared test runs. clicking on any Check will display a separate checks charts for each test run.
+In the Checks tab, additional data is added to the table for the base and target test run.
+These columns will show the difference in Success Rate, Success Count and Fail Count between the current and compared test runs.
+Clicking on any check will display separate checks charts for each test run.